Learn personal safety habits for caring with vulnerable people.

 "Perhaps...in the heightened state of arousal caused by a real assault people would use any techniques that would work at the time.
 Our finding that 80% of participants managed to break away successfully without using the taught techniques does give credence to this, suggesting that breakaway methods that centre on natural instinct as opposed to highly technical manoevres are likely to be recalled more successfully" - Journal of Psychiatric and Mental Health Nursing 2009, 16

-Our courses in managing distress are designed for care teams who deal with vulnerable older people and those capable of spontaneous aggression.
+Our wide range of courses are designed for public-facing teams who deal with vulnerable individuals and those capable of spontaneous aggression.
 Our aim is that every person is treated with dignity and is shown respect, even when there is disagreement.

 Book a tailored training course from Dynamis Training and your team will:

 - 1Book your free training needs assessment.
 Every organization is unique and so you need a unique training course.
 Our free training needs assessment is a 20-minute process where we identify the risks your staff face and the training solutions you need to support your children.